PHorg Logo

 1901

-Large "Date Palm" in the Enterence Court of the Palace Hotel.
+Large "Date Palm" in the Enterence Court of The Palace Hotel.

 PH GC 1905